At Ginchakai, various events related to tea are held concurrently.

 |Sponsor||Architectural Institute of Japan|

-The tea room will be used for the following tea ceremony.
+The following tea rooms will be used for tea ceremony.
 Details below.

 Tea Ceremony Ticket Distribution